hanke-pison/AT_campus/README.md

 # arduino
-This repository includes sample codes of controlling 1) hub motor 2) stepper motor and 3) communicating with ROS.
+This repository includes sample codes of controlling 1) hub motor 2) stepper motor 3) servo and 4) communicating with ROS.